free-as-in-freedom/seamless-sunshine/README.md

 # seamless-sunshine
-Instructions/example scripts that will teach you how to easily transition your PC into a sunshine streaming box and back into a regular PC.
+Seamless Sunshine is basically a mix of a few toold to turn your Windows Machine into the best possible Sunshine Streaming for a specific devices

+## Tutorial

+### Install Sunshine